hodefoting/gedl/README.md

 which provide the ability to load and save a specific video frame, and associated audio, for video files.
 It could be possible to add alternatives to these operations using for instance gstreamer, and the rest of gedl would remain unchanged.

-It is planned to rewrite the UI part from C to lua aiming for shorter interaction cycles during development - less fragile code to open up for easier outside contributions, as well as learning from mistakes in the UI prototype proof of concept written in C - both of them with microraptor gui.
+It is planned to rewrite the UI part from C to lua, even if even this C ui is very young, it will however use the same toolkit, cairo and microraptor gui, aiming for shorter interaction cycles during development and less fragile code and opening up for easier outside contributions, as well as learning from mistakes and short comings in the UI prototype proof of concept written in C, with mrg and cairo, anything that can be drawn can be made interactive, thus at least editing animation curves could be made a lot more visual and interactive.

 ### UI hints